ashleydavis/what-could-possibly-go-wrong-blog/_posts/2015-06-08-promises-for-game-development.markdown

 				// Time is up
 			});

-LetÔÇÖs define a convenience function within the same class:
+Let's define a convenience function within the same class:

     PromiseTimer promiseTimer = new PromiseTimer();